bttf/homework-front-end/README.md

+# Adnan Chowdhury - Eaze Frontend HW

+## design decisions

+- ejected app so that I could use SASS
+- data-fetching logic contained in `App` component
+- GIFs are fetched and mapped to a list of `GifDisplay` components, which are responsive and animated
+- `GifDetails` component acts as modal that appears when GIFDisplay is clicked on
+- infinite scrolling implemented

+## project structure

+- `components/`
+  - `GifDetails/` - GIF details modal
+  - `GifDisplay/` - GIF display that is used in list view/search results
+  - `SearchBar/` - Search text input
+- `config/` - config stuff (API key)
+- `App.js`
+- `App.scss`
+- `index.js`
+- `index.scss`

+---

 # Eaze Front End Homework

 Our Front End code challenge for engineering applicants

 ## Project

 We would like you to build a web app that displays the trending GIFs on [Giphy](https://giphy.com/).
 Users visiting the website should be able to search for GIFs and see a list of results.
 The user should be able to expand a GIF and see its details (username, rating, anything you think could be relevant).

 Users should have a good user experience on desktop, tablet and mobile devices.